Swedish Mauser: m/1894 Carbine

-The m/1894 carbine was adopted in 1894 with the first 12,000 carbines being manufactured by Waffenfabrik Mauser in Oberndorf am Neckar, Germany.
+The m/1894 carbine with an action similar to the Spanish M1893 was adopted in 1894 with the first 12,000 carbines being manufactured by Waffenfabrik Mauser in Oberndorf am Neckar, Germany.
 This series of carbines were all manufactured in 1895, and a very few spare receivers dated 1895 were received from Mauser Oberndorf's manufacturers "Ludwig Loewe & Company".
 Some of these spare receivers have been found built as complete m/1896 rifles with serial numbers falling into the regular m/1896 rifle ranges.
 It is speculated that these were replacement receivers that were later given the same serial number as the replaced receivers, though this is not yet confirmed due to the extremely small number discovered so far.

 Production in Sweden under license commenced in 1898.
 (The preparatory production development at Carl Gustafs stads Gevärsfaktori found a place in history by being the event that caused Carl Edvard Johansson to invent gauge blocks.)
 Swedish production continued sporadically until 1918.
 Very limited numbers were later produced with receiver dates of 1929 and more so 1932.
 The highest 1918 serial number noted is 111,002.
 The m/94 carbines have a unique serial number sequence beginning with 1.
 The highest number so far noted is 113,150 dated 1932.
 There have been no carbines noted with receiver dates of 1902, 1905, 1908, 1909, 1910, 1911, 1912 and 1913.
 It may be surmised that carbines produced from the end of regular production in 1918 until 1932 numbered about 2,150.

 Mauser produced 12,000 m/1894 carbines between 1894 and 1896 and Carl Gustafs Stads Gevärsfaktori 115,000 m/1894 carbines between 1895 and 1933, giving a total of 127,000 m/1894 carbines.

 Some carbines were lost from regular use by conversion to sub-caliber targeting & practice devices for artillery pieces.

 The rear sighting element of iron sight lines of the carbines were adjustable for ranges from 200 to 1600 m.